 She believes that the essence of Ikebana is to reveal the inherent beauty in any and all materials with one’s passion, patience, observation, imagination and creativity.
 The challenge to transform ordinary, uninteresting materials into beautiful, inspiring, and engaging works of art is the core of Ikebana practice and a source of joy for the Ikebana artist.

-Shirley Hill has been active in the Sogetsu School of Ikebana flower arranging since 1987.
+Shirley Hill has been active in the Sogetsu School (草月流) of Ikebana since 1987.
 She received her first teacher’s certificate in 1991.
-Through her love of Ikebana and continued studies she has subsequently achieved higher levels of certification from Sogetsu School Tokyo Headquarters.
-She currently holds the ranking of Komon.
+Through her love of Ikebana and continued studies she has subsequently achieved and currently holds the ranking of Riji, the highest certificate of Sogetsu School, Tokyo Japan.

-Shirley promotes Ikebana through demonstrations, classes, ikebana events, and arrangements for exhibits by I.I.
-Seattle Chapter and Mercer Island Sogetsu Branch.
+Shirley promotes Ikebana through demonstrations, workshops, exhibitions & ikebana events such as Northwest Flower & Garden Festival, Cherry Blossom Festival, Annual Exhibition, Galleries and Ikebana Conferences.
 She regularly volunteers to display arrangements at the Seattle Art Museum and the Seattle Asian Art Museum.
-Shirley uses leaves, branches, seasonal flowers and her collection of unique vases for her arrangements.
+Shirley uses leaves, branches, seasonal flowers and her collection of unique vases & containers for her arrangements.

 She has been an active Ikebana teacher since 2003.
 She teaches her students to create arrangements with natural plant materials and the expression of “Balance, Color, Depth, Form, Line, Movement and Space” for their arrangements.